 When faced with a critical incident, someone must take leadership and ensure effective teamwork.
 Good communication will improve patient outcomes and reduce loss of life.
 The effective management of First Aid emergencies invariably requires a team of people, as is clearly seen in Intensive Care Units (ICU).

-Simulation training allows a team to work together to improve the effectiveness of each individual and of the team.
+This allows a team to work together to improve the effectiveness of each individual and of the team.
 Better-trained staff ensures that when an emergency occurs, the patient will receive a significantly higher standard of treatment.

 Simulation training creates a safer environment

-Simulation training tests the current procedures and systems within an environment, and often reveals hidden safety hazards.
+This training tests the current procedures and systems within an environment, and often reveals hidden safety hazards.

 They included the following: